rehypejs/rehype-highlight/readme.md

 *   [`rehype-document`](https://github.com/rehypejs/rehype-document)
     — wrap a fragment in a document
 *   [`rehype-highlight-code-lines`](https://github.com/ipikuka/rehype-highlight-code-lines)
-    — allow line numbering to code blocks and highlighting of desired code lines
+    — allow line numbering to code blocks and highlighting of desired lines

 ## Contribute